 I won’t bother to implore you to imagine him doing these things to your sister or daughter or girlfriend; and yes, he’s not the first heinous person to get paid to fight, in the UFC or elsewhere.
 That there are innumerable ethical dilemmas in life -- from the clothes you wear to the food you eat to the entertainment you consume -- is no defense, no matter how easy it is to wring limp-wristed hands and enjoy Hardy’s undeniable gifts.
 There is a clear right and wrong in this situation, not only in a snooty ethical sense but also in a way that is fundamental to the ethos of MMA.

 If to forgive is divine, let the divine forgive.
-Here on Earth, there are consequences for our actions.
+For the rest of us, there are consequences for our actions.
 At least, there should be.

 Eric Stinton is a writer and a teacher from Kailua, Hawaii.
 He has been writing for Sherdog since 2014 and has published fiction, nonfiction and journalism in Bamboo Ridge, The Classical, Eastlit, Harvard Review Online, Honolulu Civil Beat and Vice, among others.
 He currently lives with his fiancée and dachshund in Seoul.
 You can find his work at ericstinton.com.